WHAT DO WE PROVIDE?

 IS THE WATER SAFE TO DRINK

-Definitely.
+Yes!
 Casa Vida Verde gets it water supply directly from well on the property and tastes delicious.
 Just to be extra sure, one tap in the kitchen has a filter unit on it and you can restrict your drinking to water from this tap only.

 DO I NEED ANY SPECIAL SHOTS